 Why this works:

-How you can use this framework: Tell your audience about unserious things that became huge successes.
+How you can use this framework: Tell your audience that they’re using something wrong.

 Examples of this framework in action: